-Arrive at Johannesburg Airport this morning to begin your African safari.
-You are met right at the door of your aircraft and assisted through customs and immigration through to check in your connecting flight to to Port Elizabeth.
-From Port Elizabeth you will board a light aircraft and be flown directly to Kwandwe Private Game Reserve where you will be met by your private guide and vehicle, and transferred to your lodge.
+Arrive at Johannesburg Airport this morning to begin your African safari!
+You are met right at the door of your aircraft and assisted through customs and immigration and on to check in to your connecting flight to to Port Elizabeth.
+From Port Elizabeth you will board a light aircraft and be flown directly to Kwandwe Private Game Reserve where you will be met by your private guide and vehicle, and transferred to Kwandwe Ecca Lodge.

 Nestled in the heart of South Africa’s unspoilt Eastern Cape province, Kwandwe Private Game Reserve is a world-class Big Five safari experience in 54,000 acres of malaria-free pristine private wilderness.
 Thousands of animals including lion, black and white rhino, buffalo, elephant and cheetah roam these expansive plains.
 The meaning of Kwandwe in isiXhosa is “Place of the Blue Crane”, and the Reserve is a proud home to a population of these rare, vulnerable birds.
 The Reserve is also sanctuary to other threatened species including the Knysna woodpecker, Cape grysbok, black wildebeest, crowned eagle and black-footed cat.
 Kwandwe flanks both the north and south banks of the Great Fish River, which meanders for 19 miles through pristine wilderness.
 Explore the reserve with your private guide on foot and by 4×4 safari vehicle or just sit back on the and keep your eyes out for animals around the house.

-Today you will be picked up mid-morning and transferred back to the Port Elizabeth Airport for the short flight to Cape Town, where your two bedroom apartment at a boutique hotel awaits.
+Today you will be picked up mid-morning and transferred back to the Port Elizabeth Airport for the short flight to Cape Town, where your two bedroom apartment awaits at More Quarters Boutique Hotel.
 This afternoon is at your leisure to explore.
 The old and established neighborhoods of Gardens, Oranjezicht and Tamboerskloof merge into each other as they line the foothills of Table Mountain and Signal Hill.
 The area enjoys convenient proximity to the city, the Table Mountain Cableway, as well as the beaches.
 The narrow little streets are lined by original Cape buildings, many of which have been beautifully restored, some now housing museums and art galleries, as well as lively sidewalk cafés and highly acclaimed restaurants.
 Now known for its trendy and modern vibe, this region is often visited on foot, encompassing the historic parliament buildings, the Company Gardens and the lively café culture and boutiques of Kloof Street.

 Wild Child Peninsula Adventure